 Bus

 Greyhound have an extensive network of buses that cover major cities and tourist hubs the states of New South Wales, Victoria, Queensland, South Australia and Northern Territory.
-They offer point to point tickets and kilometre based passes that can help you same money if your travelling most of the country.
-The buses are comfortable and offer on board Wi-Fi.

 Rail